varigence/docs/bimlflex/reference-documentation/SnowSqlConnection.md

 # SnowSQL Connection

-The Snowflake SnowSQL connection to use
+The Snowflake SnowSQL connection to use.

 Notes:
 * This setting is part of the `Snowflake` settings category.
 * The default value for this setting is `bimlflex_db`.